 \section{Overlapping divergences- sunset diagram}

-Those diagrams where several sub-loops share the same propagator line(s) and where at least two separate momentum integrations are divergent are called diagrams with overlapping divergences.
-A meaningful RS could provide a result for multiloop Feynman diagram with overlapping divergences as well.
-Similarly to the case of dimensional renormalization where in addition repeatable use of dimensional regularization a proper removal of infinities requires more effort in RS here.
-Actually also here a repeatably use of $L$-operation leaves further ``remaining singularity'' which is transferred into the further Feynman variable integrals and needs to be subtracted away.
-As usually , such infinities can be subtracted algebraically and removed by introduction of subtraction polynomial with finite number of terms.
+The term "diagrams with overlapping divergences" is employed to denote those diagrams in which multiple sub-loops share the same propagator line(s), and at least two separate momentum integrations are divergent.
+A meaningful RS could provide a result for multiloop Feynman diagrams with overlapping divergences as well.
+In a manner analogous to the context of dimensional renormalization, where the application of dimensional regularization is accompanied by the necessity for meticulous removal of infinities, a similar level of rigor is demanded in presented schemes.
+In this instance, the repeated use of the $L$-operation results in a "remaining singularity" that is transferred to additional Feynman variable integrals.
+This "remaining singularity" must be subtracted.
+As is customary, such infinities can be subtracted algebraically and removed by introducing a subtraction polynomial with a finite number of terms.
 The renormalization program is then finished by identifying the polynomial coefficients with counter-term part of the Lagrangian.
 Here we will show the appropriate treatment for the case of sunset diagram.

+We do not discuss FRRS here, due to the existing ambiguities that have yet to be resolved.

-The sunset diagram is the two loop irreducible diagram in $\Phi^4$ theory contributing to the scalar field selfenergy and there are certainly more possibilities how it can be renormalized in proposed RS.
-Here we present a simple way, which is particularly suited for generic case of multiloop diagrams in the Standard Model.
-It consists from two steps.
-As the first one the integrations over the momenta are performed by repeated use of $L$-operation, and the subtraction of infinities will be made algebraically at the second step.
+The sunset diagram is the two loop irreducible diagram in $\Phi^4$ that contributes to the scalar field selfenergy and there are certainly more possibilities how it can be renormalized in the proposed SRS.
+Here we present a simple method, which is particularly suited for generic case of multiloop diagrams in the Standard Model.
+The method is composed of two steps.
+In the first step, the integrations over the momenta are performed by repeated use of $L$-operation, and in the second step, the subtraction of infinities is made algebraically.